 ‘I Can Lead’ is also suitable for community based courses, working in an extracurricular capacity for 2-3 hours per week.
 From my perspective I can see it being delivered through our leadership academy, potentially over two terms.

 Overall, ‘I Can Lead’ offers an exciting new option for teachers and people who are looking to develop students’ leadership skills.
-‘I Can Lead’ is available now and you can find out more by visiting www.sportsleaders.org/i-can-lead or by emailing [email protected] for more information.
+‘I Can Lead’ is available now and you can find out more by visiting www.sportsleaders.org/i-can-lead.

 This post was contributed by Caroline Smith, an experienced sports development professional having worked within the sector for nearly 20 years.
 Her roles have included working in local authority Sports Development, National Governing Bodies of Sport and currently as the School Games Organiser for East Staffordshire.
 Caroline is an experienced tutor for Sports Coach UK and the Rugby Football Union.